LinneaWestholm/LinneaWestholm/README.md

 ## Hi there 👋
-## My name is Linnea and I'm a Junior .NET Devloper / Programmer😄
+## My name is Linnea and I'm a Junior .NET Developer / Programmer😄
 ## I'm currently looking for new oppurtunities as a .NET Devloper 👾

 - 👩‍💻 I’ve studied .NET Devlopment at Campus Nyköping 2024-2026